 Issue 8 Writing Rules + Dictionary - use version 8 ASD-STE100 rules and the ASD-STE100 dictionary for Acrolinx checks.

-The Words and Phrases goal is where you set your terminology for a Target.
+The Terminology goal is where you set your terminology for a style guide.
 To pick the terminology you want to use, you can select a term filter or one or more domains.
 This goal also lets you determine how Acrolinx should handle admitted terms if you’ve any.
-Learn more in Words and Phrases.
+Learn more in Terminology (formerly Words and Phrases).

 Acrolinx adheres to the strict ASD-STE100 dictionary.
-When you select a preset with a dictionary, we recommend adding your company-specific names and verbs to your terminology database.
-And adding this terminology to your ASD-STE100 Target in Word and Phrases.
+When you select a preset with a dictionary, we recommend adding your company-specific names and verbs to your terminology database and adding this terminology to your ASD-STE100 style guide.
 That way, your writers can use both your company terminology and the ASD-STE100 dictionary.

 We support most rules in the ASD-STE100 specification.
 Use the following tables to see which rules we support.
 Keep in mind that the number of rules changed with version 7.
 That's why each version has a separate table.